Updated on October 26th, 2023.

 You’ll also undergo the Company Commanders inspection in order to get ready for graduation.
-This is a hot four hours out on the parade deck standing at attention.
+This is a hot four hours out on the parade deck, standing at attention.
 The company commanders walk and inspect each Marine’s rifle and uniform.

 But by this time, you’re a hardened Marine ready for anything.

 Graduation is finally here.
 This is often an emotional moment for new Marines and their families.

-Graduation practice commences on Monday, and on Tuesday there is a liberty brief as well as “Warrior Preservation”.
+Graduation practice commences on Monday, and on Tuesday there is a liberty brief and “Warrior Preservation.”
 This is a seminar on preserving the history and traditions of the Marine Corps.

 It talks about accepting the risk inherent in being a modern warrior and acting in a manner consistent with Marine values.

 Wednesday is the Battalion Commander’s inspection, another long day of standing at attention.
 This could last several hours while the Battlaion Commander walks the companies and inspects random Marines.
 Weapons will then be cleaned one last time and turned in.

 On Thursday, it’s the morning moto run and family day!
 The last run of Marine Boot Camp with your platoon.
 It’s the first time Marines have seen their families since they left for boot camp.
 Many family members will be surprised at the muscular, lean Marines now being presented to them.

 And they will be amazed at the loud, in-step Marine platoons presented before them.